 Pam and Sandi prayed fervently that the raging heat would decrease.
 The hot steamy temperature plummeted 20 degrees, from 106 degrees to 86 degrees in less than 24 hours!
 Thank You Jesus!

 This year we opted to begin our family gathering with worship.
-There is something precious about worshipping the MOST HIGH GOD in a park setting.
-We joined the rest of nature and worshipped the LORD, transforming the atmosphere with the sound of our praise!
+There is something precious about worshiping the MOST HIGH GOD in a park setting.
+We joined the rest of nature and worshiped the LORD, transforming the atmosphere with the sound of our praise!
 One of the men from the other table came to join our worship.
 It was good, and it was GOD.

 After worship, Jeremy, anointed by the LORD, went to share JESUS with the men at the table.
 In a rare moment of courage, I walked over to their table and introduced myself.
 Jay had joined us in worship while Curtis, a Native American watched us from a distance.
 Even though I invited them to join our picnic, they declined.
 A little while later, I noticed Dennis piling up plates with food and taking it to their table.
 Sometimes in ministry it is not about people coming to where we are it is about us going to where they are!

 As with most family gatherings there is an abundance of food, laughter, children and memories.
 God's blessings in overt abundance!
 Five cities and two states were represented by those that gathered.
 Only GOD!

 We savored seedless watermelon, Oreo cookies, someone’s famous BBQ chicken, savory grilled steak, tube steaks aka hot dogs and so much more.
 After feasting, the panoramic view included teenagers volleying the volleyball, families playing croquet, men tossing horseshoes, children throwing balls, little ones blowing miracle bubbles, infants sleeping, some visited, some prayed and many escaped the heat in the cool waters of the river.